 There are some extremely rare disorders in Medicine.
 ALCL (Anaplastic Large Cell Lymphoma) is an extremely rare type of cancer of the T lymphocytes (white blood cells).
 The first case reported in the breast related to a silicone breast implant was around 1997.
+When it has formed in a woman with a breast implant it has usually formed just on the inner surface of the scar tissue that has formed around the breast implant (the capsule), and not in the breast tissue itself or elsewhere in the body.
 ALCL is recognised to very rarely occur in women’s breasts although its incidence is over 1000 times less than the standard type of breast cancer.
-Being incredibly rare it is estimated that there will be just 200 cases for every 100 million women in the population who have breast implants per year; The occurrence in the breast in women without implants is even more uncommon and estimated at 3 cases for every 100 million per year.
+It occurs in the breast in women without implants at an estimated rate of 3 cases for every 100 million per year.
+When a breast implant is present it is thought to have a lifetime risk of 1 in 24,000 according to MHRA estimates in October 2018.

-For this reason, it is associated in some women with implants (albeit with great rarity) in the scar tissue around the breast implant (the capsule) with a higher frequency than if they didn’t have an implant.
-This possibility of a rare link with silicone implants was suggested by the FDA in 2011.
-It is difficult to accurately estimate the risk given it is so rare with slightly different rates in different countries: For example, In France out of 340,000 women with implants there had been just 12 cases reported by October 2013.
-In the UK, as of 2017 there are just over 20 cases ever reported.
+The history of the possible link of this rare lymphoma with silicone implants was suggested by the FDA in 2011.
+It has been difficult to accurately estimate the risk given it is so rare and the epidemiology is incomplete today due to shortcomings in reporting.
+There are different rates in different countries: For example, in France out of 340,000 women with implants there had been just 12 cases reported by October 2013.
+In the UK, as of 2017 there were just over 20 cases ever reported, and in October 2018 that figure was still under 50.
 In the USA, as of 2011, there were just 17 cases reported, where 4-million women have had implants.
-Given that the background rate of breast cancer in the general population of women without breast implants is a 1 in 8-lifetime risk, the excess occurrence of ALCL in women with implants is very small by comparison; but it is there and so women should be given the information that we have.
-Whilst we recognise that most women understand that ALCL is so unlikely that it has even been compared to the same minute chance of being struck by a comet each year, to others it could cause excessive worry, particularly as more cases are reported and its true frequency is higher.
+In Australia the TGA reported a total of 76 cases as their cumulative total ever reported as of January 2019.
+Given that the background rate of breast cancer in the general population of women without breast implants is a 1 in 8-lifetime risk, the excess occurrence of ALCL in women with implants is very small by comparison; but it is there and so women should be given the information that we have, and know what to do in the event of a concern.

-Updated information for clinicians is available from the Association of Breast Surgery.
+Updated information for clinicians is available from the MHRA and also the Association of Breast Surgery.

 Mr Turton runs a comprehensive breast service and offers a broad array of expertise in his clinics, with breast diagnosis and breast imaging, in addition to breast surgery.